 Victoria 3.0 - Pivoting to a Higher Value Economy

-Our plan will position Victoria as an attractive place to invest and to start and grow a business.
-We’re doing this because:
+The new Economic Action Plan will position Victoria as an attractive place to invest and to start and grow a business.
+We want to do this because:

 - We want high-value jobs for Victorians in a global economy with a rapid pace of change